rustformers/llm/crates/ggml/README.md

 ### Weights

 The final, and largest, component of a GGML file is the weights of the LLM that the file represents.
-Abstractly, a large language model is a function that is used to model language - just like a function that is used to model _images_ can be improved by increasing the number of colors with which images can be rendered, large language models can be improved by increasing the number of _weights_ in the model.
+Abstractly, a large language model is software that is used to generate language - just like software that is used to generate _images_ can be improved by increasing the number of colors with which images can be rendered, large language models can be improved by increasing the number of _weights_ in the model.
 The total number of a weights in a model are referred to